couchbase/query/docs/n1ql-preview-model.md

     [ OFFSET integer-literal ]

-or, beginning with the FROM clause:
+Or, beginning with the FROM clause:

     from-query-statement: